awsdocs/amazon-aurora-user-guide/doc_source/Aurora.CreateInstance.md

 1. Identify the DB subnet group and VPC security group ID for your new DB cluster, and then call the [create\-db\-cluster](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-cluster.html) AWS CLI command to create the Aurora MySQL DB cluster\.

    For example, the following command creates a new MySQL 8\.0–compatible DB cluster named `sample-cluster`\.
+The cluster uses the default engine version\.

    For Linux, macOS, or Unix: